 -

-A private house in desirable central cities like Ra’anana or Herzliya starts around 6-8 million ILS and goes up significantly.
+A private house in desirable central cities like Ra’anana or Herzliya typically starts in the region of 6-8 million ILS (indicative, as of 2025-2026) and goes up significantly.

 -